AshtonSBradley/FourierGPE.jl/README.md

 - Allocation free adaptive evolution in kspace
 - Establish some useful defaults for time evolution in `OrdinaryDiffEq.jl`
 - Not de-aliased (projective methods available elsewhere)
-- For more info see the runnable examples

 ## Installing